andiedoescode/dataportfolio/README.md

 This repo is a collection of some of the work I completed for the Data Analytics Fundamentals & Practitioner program at Montgomery College.

-Coursework includes: SQL, Python, Microsoft Excel, Data Visualization (Power BI), Business Intelligence, Relational Databases (SQL Server), Statistics
+Coursework includes: SQL, Python, Microsoft Excel, Data Visualization (Power BI), Business Intelligence, Relational Databases (SQL Server), Statistics.

+You can also check out my repo for solutions to the [SQLZoo Tutorials](https://github.com/andiedoescode/SQLZoo-Solutions).

 ## Modules
 1. Data Acquisition